IdentityPython/pysaml2/doc/examples/sp.rst

 SP configuration
 ----------------

-The configuration is written as described in config_.
+The configuration is written as described in :ref:`howto_config`.
 It means among other things that it's easily testable as to the correct syntax.

 You can see the whole file in example/sp/sp_conf.py, here I will go through